Green Bay Packers vs. Cincinnati Bengals NFL Week 5 Odds, Plays and Insights for October 10, 2021

 - Green Bay has three wins against the spread in four games this year.

-- The Packers have covered the spread twice this season when favored by 3 points or more (in three chances).
+- This season, the Packers have two ATS wins in three games as a favorite of 3 points or more.

-- Green Bay's games this year have hit the over two times in four opportunities (50%).
+- Green Bay's games this year have gone over the total in two out of four opportunities (50%).

-- Green Bay is 3-0 against the spread and 3-0 overall this season when the team notches more than 18.8 points.
+- When Green Bay records more than 18.8 points, it is 3-0 against the spread and 3-0 overall.

-- When Green Bay picks up over 323 yards, the team is 2-0 against the spread and 2-0 overall.
+- Green Bay is 2-0 against the spread and 2-0 overall when the team piles up over 323 yards.

-- The Packers have four turnovers this season, equal to the number of takeaways for the Bengals.
+- This year, the Packers have turned the ball over four times, while the Bengals have forced four.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Green Bay's matchup with the Bengals.